-The 2020 fall Chum Salmon preseason projection based on the relationship between Summer Chum Salmon and Fall Chum Salmon was for a run size of less than 450,000 fish.
-At this time, in-season projections are putting the run closer to 340,000.
+The 2020 fall Chum Salmon preseason projection based on the relationship between summer Chum Salmon and fall Chum Salmon was for a run size of less than 450,000 fish.
+At this time, in-season projections are putting the run under 300,000.
 This projection does not meet the threshold of fish needed to allow any fishing.
-A run of this size will need to be essentially closed to meet escapement and treaty objectives.
+A run of this size requires full closures in attempt to meet escapement and treaty objectives, but still may not be adequate to meet these objectives.